-All customers are billed monthly and should receive their bill on the 1st of the month.
+All customers are billed monthly and should receive their bill around the 1st of the month.
 If have not received your bill by the 4th or 5th of the month, please contact our office to ensure that we have the correct mailing address and to inquire about the amount due on your account.

 When will my water be shut off for non-payment?

 A $5.00 penalty is added to the account if the bill amount is not paid by the 15th of the month.
 Accounts are subject to discontinuance when payment is not made in full after the 15th of the month you are billed in.